tsileo/bakthat/docs/bakmanager_integration.rst

 .. versionadded:: 0.5.0

-`BakManager <https://bakmanager.io>`_ is a monitoring service for periodic backups, it also provides analytics and is tightly integrated with Bakthat.
+`BakManager <https://bakmanager.io>`_ is a monitoring service for periodic backups that notify you when a backup is not performed.
+It doesn't store your backups, just the key, the size and the host it comes from.

+It also provides analytics and is tightly integrated with Bakthat.

 .. figure::  https://bakamanager-io.s3.amazonaws.com/bakmanager_screen2.jpg
    :align:   center